worthingtonse/client-prompts/Ideas In Progress/QMAIL/Phase-I/phase-I-qmail-services.md

 **Note**: Longer storage periods incur higher fees as specified in the server's DRD.

-## Share File (Send Email and attachements)
+## UPLOAD
-Command Group: 6

-Command Code: 60
+Command Group: 6  Command Code: 60 0x063C

 Note that each file that is uploaded must have the same GUID but a different File Type/Index